 The Front Cannon Bone

 This bone extends from beneath the structures of the knee to the fetlock joint below.
 Along the cannon bone runs a smaller bone, called the splint bone.
 In most light horse breeds a cannon bone circumference that is greater than 8 inches is desirable.
-This means the horse has sturdy bone mass to carry a load and withstand work.
+This means the horse has a sturdy bone mass to carry a load and withstand work.
 These bones are somewhat equivalent to the metacarpal bones in a human’s palm.
-From the horse’s knee downwards the foreleg bones are vestiges of former toes.
-That is why it’s sometimes said a horse runs on its fingers and toes.Continue to 18 of 30 below.
+From the horse’s knee downwards the foreleg bones are vestiges of former toes.Continue to 18 of 30 below.

 18 of 30

 The fetlock is formed by the joint between the cannon bone and the pastern bone.
 At the back of the fetlock lies a small bone called the sesamoid.
 Occasionally, you may hear the fetlock joint referred to as the pastern joint or ankle.
 This joint although it may appear so, is not actually analogous to the human ankle.
 The horse's leg, from the knee down, has no muscle and the structures are more like our fingers than our arms or legs.
 This is part of the reason too, that the fetlock is prone to strain and injury.Continue to 19 of 30 below.

 The pastern is made up of two bones that extend downwards from the fetlock.
 The upper bone is longer and the shorter lower bone extends into the hoof where it joins to the pedal bone inside.